Here’s what to look for in a good jumper, and which jumper you NEED to buy!

 Okay, so I know that there are those of you out there who have read the above information.
 You get it- jumpers have risks.
 But you still want a great jumper.
 A jumper where your baby can get some major bouncing movement.
 A jumper like you grew up with.
 If you are looking for a regular, traditional baby jumper, take a look at the Fisher Price Rainforest Jumperoo.

-The bouncer has a lot of great features that will keep baby entertained.
+The baby bouncer jumper has a lot of great features that will keep baby entertained.

 - A soft, machine washable seat that rotates 360 degrees for playing fun